maxymania/tiny-node-libs/README.md

 End!
 ```

-The event class also has a .kill() method in order to set timeouts.
+The event class also has a .kill() method in order to set timeouts or to handle exceptions
+(breaking up a process cleanly).
+It will call the end callback imediatly.

 ## License for all libraries